KacperOldz/javaExercices/README.md

 ### 4. Modules

-1. Modular architecture - practice of organizing a Java application into separate modules or components that can be developed, maintained, and deployed independently
+1. Modular architecture - practice of organizing a Java application into separate modules or components that can be developed, maintained, and deployed independently.
+Modular Java project must have  module-info.java file in src directory, what will contain all modules used in project.